MarinaFuster/cai-implementation/README.md

      pip install -r requirements.txt
      ```

+3. **Execution**:
+   - Create a script and happy coding! 😊

 ### ☁️ Google Colab

-For an optimized experience, it's recommended to use Google Colab:

-1. **Mount the Repository**:
-   - Upload the respository directory to your Google Drive.
+- Go to [Google Colab](https://colab.research.google.com/) and log in to your account.

-2. **Run in Colab**:
-   - Open the notebook in Google Colab.
-   - Connect to a TPU for enhanced performance.
-   - Execute the cells sequentially to run the project.
+- Select the Github Option and enter the following URL: `https://github.com/MarinaFuster/cai-implementation`
+- Choose which notebook you would like to run.
+- Execute cells step by step.
+It is important that you clone the repository and then create the `.env` file as explained in the Local Setup section, inside the directory corresponding to the repository.

 ### ⏳ What to expect